 EDFE 501.
-EDUCATIONAL FIELD EXPERIENCES STUDIES.
-One to four hours credit.
-May be repeated.
+Educational Field Experiences Studies.
+(1-4).
+(May be repeated.)
 Arranged with instructor.
-Educational field studies in the school setting which may be individual or team oriented and are to be focused on a practical and relevant assessment of needs in regard to the use of aids, student teachers and/or interns.
+Educational field studies in the school setting which may be individual or team oriented and are to be focused on a practical and relevant assessment of needs in regard to the use of aides, student teachers and/or interns.
 S-U final mark.